thisolivier/Testable-SwiftUI/README.md

-# Coinz App iOS
+# BitCoinz
 A demo app to showcase testable, modern iOS development with SwiftUI and Combine on MVVM-C architecture.

 Tech Stack: Swift, SwiftUI, Combine
-Architecture: MVVM-C. It is a combination of the Model-View-ViewModel architecture, plus the Coordinator pattern.
-Coordinator is where Dependency Injection happens.
+Architecture: MVVM+C. It is a combination of the Model-View-ViewModel architecture, plus the Coordinator pattern.
+A coordinator is responsible for handling a group of pages which make up a feature, including passing shared dependencies between them.

 Basically fetches data from Coins API.
 Applies sorting.
 On detail, shows details.